logo

 Overview of NEET UG 2026 Competition

 Aspirants must also note that around 9.4 lakh candidates, nearly 41% of the total registered pool, came from four high-competition states: Uttar Pradesh, Maharashtra, Rajasthan, and Bihar.
-This makes state quota analysis extremely important while estimating the NEET Cut Off 2026 for MBBS in Government Colleges.
+This makes state quota analysis extremely important while estimating the NEET 2026 Safe Score for MBBS in Government Colleges.

-NEET UG 2025 Data Used to Estimate NEET 2026 Safe Score
+NEET UG 2025 Data Used to Estimate 2026 Safe Score for MBBS

-The NEET 2026 safe-score projection is strongly influenced by the NEET UG 2025 result and counselling trends.
+The Safe Score for NEET 2026 projection is strongly influenced by the NEET UG 2025 result and counselling trends.

 NEET UG 2025 Candidate Type